 - Pain in postoperative period depend on the amount of surgical trauma.
-If patient's pain is not in accordance with surgical trauma, then it requires further evaluation and management. - Look for site of pain (like operative site), its nature (dull or sharp shooting), duration (since how many hours), intensity (mild or severe), radiation to adjacent structures or not, aggravating factors and relieving factors. - Check whether the analgesic dose has not been missed. - The NSAIDs dose and frequency can be increased within therapeutic limits.
+If patient's pain is not in accordance with surgical trauma, then it requires further evaluation and management. - Look for site of pain (like operative site), its nature (dull or sharp shooting), duration (since how many hours), intensity (mild or severe), and radiation to adjacent structures or not, aggravating factor and relieving factor. - Check whether the analgesic dose has not been missed. - The NSAIDs dose and frequency can be increased within therapeutic limits.
 Use injectable NSAID as an alternative. - For Severe Pain Injection Ketorolac [Ketanov]